 Does Medicare cover hospice care?

 Medicare covers almost all aspects of hospice care with little expense to patients or families, as long as a Medicare-approved hospice program is used.
-About 1.7 million Medicare beneficiaries receive hospice care annually, with services provided by more than 5,000 hospice programs nationwide.
+About 1.7 million Medicare beneficiaries receive hospice care annually, with services provided by nearly 6,000 hospice programs nationwide.

 Hospice programs provide care and support for people who are terminally ill.
 Their focus is on comfort, or “palliative” care, not on curing an illness.